‘I’m Not Missing:’ Richard Simmons Updates Fans In 1st Facebook Post Of 2017 — With 2014 Picture

 “Most people want that last bow, [but not Richard Simmons].
 He’s retired and [he] hopes the public will respect that.”

-While Simmons’ failed to mention retirement as being the reason for his public departure, he was quick to pay the outpouring of public consideration forward by reminding his fans to be just an nuturing as they’ve been in his inherently-curious missing “case.”
+While Simmons’ failed-to-mention retirement is being claimed as the reason for his public departure, he was quick to pay the outpouring of public consideration forward by reminding his fans to be just an nurturing as they’ve been in his inherently curious missing “case.”

 “This has reminded me that when you need help you can’t be afraid to reach out and ask for it.
-We all think we should always be able to solve our problems all by ourselves,” he shared, “and sometimes it’s just bigger than we are.”
+We all think we should always be able to solve our problems all by ourselves,” he shared, “and sometimes it’s just bigger than we are.

 “I reached out and I hope you will too.
 I’m sure there are people in your life who love and care for you and would do anything to help you with the challenges you face.
 Just knowing you care has already made me feel better.
 Hope to see you again soon!”

-Incidentally, Simmons apparently used an image of himself that was taken in last year he was seen in public — 2014 — to add to the post, according to TMZ, who also claimed that Richard is not as much “missing,” as he is more “well hidden” nowadays.
+Incidentally, Simmons apparently used an image of himself that was taken the last year he was seen in public — 2014 — to add to the post, according to TMZ, who also claimed that Richard is not as much “missing” as he is more “well hidden” nowadays.

 “We’ve learned [that] Simmons does leave his Hollywood Hills mansion quite a bit [while wearing disguises].
 They’re not always elaborate, sometimes a hat and street clothes do the trick,” the site says.